SplitmediaLabsLimited/input-visualizer/README.md

 Feel free to modify this to create your own plugin.

-current status: plugin soon to be released
+current status: plugin is already released as Input Visualizer (latest public version of 2.7.1603.0201), compatible for XBC 2.7